 Recognising that sometimes not all five-star shows are equal, Broadway Baby's iconic Bobby statuette is awarded to the best of the best shows at the Edinburgh Festival Fringe.
-Broadway Baby covers more shows than any other publication in Edinburgh, and whilst - on average – only 4% of the performances it sees are considered worthy of five stars, that's still approaching 200 productions in any one year.
+Broadway Baby covers more shows than any other publication in Edinburgh, and while – on average – only 4% of the performances it sees are considered worthy of five stars, that's still approaching 200 productions in any one year.

 Mervyn Stutter Spirit of the Fringe Award

-'The Mervyn Stutter 'Spirit of the Fringe' Awards (aka ‘The MERVs’), along with Mervyn's regular 'Pick of the Fringe' show, are this year celebrating their 27th anniversary which makes them one of the oldest Awards on the Fringe.
+The Mervyn Stutter Spirit of the Fringe Awards (aka the MERVs), along with Mervyn's regular Pick of the Fringe show, celebrated their 28th anniversary in 2019, making them one of the oldest Awards on the Fringe.

-Seven Awards are given in this special ‘Spirit of the Fringe Awards acknowledge and celebrate the talent, hard work, pluck and sheer doggedness demanded of performers from all genres on the Fringe to make a show a success.
+The Spirit of the Fringe Awards acknowledge and celebrate the talent, hard work, pluck and sheer doggedness demanded of performers from all genres on the Fringe to make a show a success.

-Winners of a MERV are chosen from the 140 amazing shows that have been highlighted during the regular 2018 'Pick of the Fringe' showcases, so it is fair to say that the winners are the crème de la crème.
-Given this, it could justifiably be argued that this is the best show of the whole ‘Pick of the Fringe run.
+Winners of a MERV are chosen from the 140 amazing shows that have been highlighted during the regular Pick of the Fringe showcases, so it is fair to say that the winners are the crème de la crème.
+Given this, it could justifiably be argued that this is the best show of the whole Pick of the Fringe run.

-For more information go to www.mervspotfringe.com
+For more information go to mervspotfringe.com.

 The ThreeWeeks Editors' Awards